 - A clear, uncluttered background to take pictures against.
 Under no circumstances do I want to see your messy bedroom in the background.
 I usually put a nail in a wall, or hang items from the back of a door.
-If you don’t have any of those, you can get white foam board and hang the item from the top.
+If you don’t have any of those, you can also lay the items flat on your bed with a nice-looking, unwrinkled duvet cover or sheets.
 If it’s shoes, you can put them on the ground in front of a clean wall.

 - Wooden hangers to help elevate the picture.
 Wire or plastic ones look cheap.
 Just to reinforce my point, when in doubt, listen to Mommie Dearest.

 - Painters tape.
 Some clothes don’t look their best on a hanger.
 I’ve used painters tape on the back of the garment to stick it to the wall.
 This way you can better control the drape.

 - Natural light.
 Flash is terrible, and no, I don’t care if you only have time to take a picture at 11pm.
 Wait until you can do it when there’s natural light.
 The flash will distort the colors and makes everything look worse.

 - An image editing program, like iPhoto or Photoshop.
 Don’t do any editing besides brightening the photo a little bit.
 You want the colors to look exactly like they do in real life.